Ynchausti y Compañía: Inception

-19th Century: The Puente Colgante and Beyond
+19th Century: Puente Colgante and beyond

 Ynchausti y Compañía maintained offices and holdings on both sides of the Pasig River.
 In the 1840s, a decision was made by the Spanish government to develop much needed infrastructure and Ynchausti y Compañía was awarded the franchise to construct the Puente Colgante soon after.
 This bridge spanned the Pasig River and connected the Binondo area (Muella de la Industria where the headquarters and warehouses of Ynchausti y Compañía were located) and Intramuros (the original walled city of Manila).
 The bridge was designed and built by Matias Menchacatorre y Compañía, a Spanish-Basque engineering firm.

-The original name of the bridge was Puente de Clavería, named after the Governor-General of the Philippines Naciso Clavería (a Basque from San Sebastián, Gipuzkoa).
+The original name of the bridge was Puente de Clavería, named after the Governor-General of the Philippines Narciso Clavería (a Basque from San Sebastián, Gipuzkoa).
 However, because of its modern and unique design it became more commonly known as the Puente Colgante, or Hanging Bridge.
 This bridge is notable because it was the first steel suspension bridge in Asia, and one of the first in the world.
 Construction on it began in 1849 and was completed in 1852.
 Tolls from pedestrian and carriage use of the bridge was an important, early source, of income from Ynchausti y Compañía.

 The Puente Colgante was a visible sign of the affluence and influence of the Ynchausti family.
 By 1854, Ynchausti y Compañía began to expand its interests and scope.
 José Joaquín de Ynchausti was one of the founding members, director, and primary stockholder of Banco Español-Filipino de Isabel II (presently, the Bank of the Philippine Islands).

 The Tanduay Distilery and Hagonoy Distillery were also founded by the Ynchausti family, in cooperation with Valentín Teus e Yrissary (who was a trusted agent, manager, and minority shareholder in Ynchausti y Compañía).
 Tanduay became one of the most decorated Philippine companies of the 19th century, winning numerous international awards for its rum.
 Tanduay, now owned by the LT Group, remains a popular beverage manufacturer.
 Famously, the most prominent example of Tanduay's roots is that every bottle of rum still carries the Ynchausti family crest even today.
 While there have been stories to the contrary, such as the logo being 'made up', the truth is that the Ynchausti family used their coat of arms for Tanduay's logo.